ChesterHuynh/tetrisAI/README.md

 The ANN used to construct the DQN is a `Sequential` model with two hidden layers, each with 32 neurons.
 The activations for each of the hidden layers are `ReLU's` and the activation for the last layer is `Linear`.
 The loss function used was `mean squared error` for our optimizer `Adam`.

+The inputs to the ANN are a vector of features about the game's current state of the board.
+After looking at (6) in my helpful links, the most important features about the current state that helped the ANN train better were the following:
+- **`lines_cleared`**: the number of lines cleared after a certain piece was placed
+- **`holes`**: the number of holes in the board (entries that are 0 but have nonzero values above)
+- **`total_bumpiness`**: the sum of the differences in heights of adjacent columns
+- **`sum_height`**: the sum of the heights of each column

+The ANN would try out all possible next states of a given piece since it was given a dictionary of all possible configurations and columns that a given piece could be placed in and the associated vector of state features.
+Since we do not have a state-action table to look up the q-values for a given state-action pair, we use the ANN to predict the q-value of the state-action information and choose the best action based on the prediction made by the ANN.

 The hyperparameters that had to be tuned for the DQN were as follows:
 - `discount`: how strongly to consider future rewards over immediate ones; 0.98 is used.
 - `replay_mem_size`: number of ***<state, new_state, action, reward>*** tuples stored in the ANN's "memory"; 20000 is used.